 Dhaulagiri Circuit Trekking is once in a lifetime trek that offers you an unforgettable experience and spectacular views of the Himalayas.
 Think of the Dhaulagiri hike as a brand-new adventure, and be ready for a once-in-a-lifetime trip.

 The Dhaulagiri Circuit Trek is one of the most challenging treks, that takes trekking around the Dhaulagiri(8,167m) mountain.
-It is located in the western region of Nepal and the trek starts from Beni at Myagadi District, it is a long trek that covers around 170km.
-It is considered the seventh-highest peak in the world.
+This trek is located in the western region of Nepal and the trek starts from Beni at Myagadi District, it is a long trek that covers around 170km.
 The hike provides you with a stunning view of mountains, isolated settlements, and thick forests.

 During this trek, you will be crossing two passes Dhampus Pass at 5,200m and French Pass at 5,360m, and Dhaulagiri Base Camp at an elevation of 4,740m.
 During the trek, you will encounter Dhaulagiri I (8,167m), Dhaulagiri II (7,751m), Dhaulagiri III (7,715m), Dhaulagiri V (7,618m), and Tukuche Peak (6,920m).